 The notorious internal use.
 In general and especially as a beginner you should avoid internal application of essential oils for any therapeutic purpose.
 It’s OK if you mix a drop of essential oil into a jar of honey to flavour it, but targeted internal use for therapeutic purposes usually consists of much higher doses and is limited to very specific cases.

-In lay advice and coffee talks, internal use is often recommended for irrelevant, inappropriate or overly casual situation.
+In lay advice and coffee talks, internal use is often recommended for irrelevant, inappropriate or overly casual situations.
 For example, drinking water with lemon oil for more energy (where a better option would be to drink a glass of good old lemonade), treating vaginal infections with a tampon soaked in tea tree oil, or easing the teething pain with clove oil.

 Another misleading claim comes from certain well-known providers, asserting that their essential oils are the only ones pure and therefore safe enough to be used internally.
 They may further justify this by pointing to other providers’ labels stating that essential oils are not intended for internal use.